immykins/draft/README.md

 Use `npm run` in the root directory and then again in the client directory.

+This project makes use of experimental node features in Node 17.x and won't run with current stable Node (16.x).

 ### Next steps

-- [X] New pack generation through the backend / over HTTP
+- [x] New pack generation through the backend / over HTTP
 - [ ] Add timer for draft picks
 - [ ] Automatically suggest then pick cards when timer is low
 - [ ] "Smart" automatic picks (weight higher-value cards that fit chosen colors)